|BRITISH YOUNG DRIVERS|

-The committee is also composed of a representative of the British Carriagedriving Council, 1 or 2 British Carriagedriving adult members one of whom needs to take responsibility for co-ordination and administration.
+This is made up of two young drivers, a representative of the British Carriagedriving Council and two British Carriagedriving adult members, one of whom needs to take responsibility for co-ordination and administration.
 Advice will be sought from trainers and other interested persons.

 For more information email: email@example.com